Agera-CatenaX/SpikeEclipseConnectorPRSTractusx/coreservices/partsrelationshipservice/README.md

 ## Load Test Data

 Test data can be loaded using `PRS Load Test Data` workflow.
 This workflow is triggered manually.
 It checks out the json files stored in
-[test-data folder](./coreservices/partsrelationshipservice/cd/test-data), converts the data into sql queries and inserts the data into PRS database.
+[test-data folder](./coreservices/partsrelationshipservice/cd/test-data)/<env> (<env> represents the environment - dev or int) and upload the data into PRS using Broker API.
-Before inserting all records with oneIds from json files are deleted from the database.

 ## Smoke tests